vvhg1/fisk/readme.md

 Custom leader key implementation, original author is [@andrewjrae](https://github.com/andrewjrae).
 I made a few changes:
 - for one I changed the leader key to toggle, so it can be used to escape the leader sequence.
-- When activated, the leader key changes layers back to the default layer if it is not the highest layer (can be disabled by commenting out `#define CUSTOM_LEADER_TO_DL` in `config.c`).
+- When activated, the leader key changes layers back to the default layer if it is not the highest layer (can be disabled by setting `CUSTOM_LEADER_TO_DL = no` in `rules.mk`).
 - I made a few changes to how the leader sequence is displayed on the oled.
 If the sequence gets too long, it starts scrolling with every new key press, only displaying the last n (of course this value can easily be changed by adjusting `LEADER_DISPLAY_LEN`) keys.
 - Probably the biggest aspect is more a different approach of implementation/usage.
 For me the biggest limitation of the leader key was that the action was not easily repeatable, so I added open ended sequences.
 When a leader sequence is finished, the action is executed, as one would expect, but a repeatable leader sequence then keeps listening instead of terminating, so if the last key in the sequence is tapped again, the action is being repeated.
 This is done so long as no other key is pressed.
 If an other key gets pressed, the sequence is terminated and the key is processed as normally.
 For actions like next/previous or up/down actions, I let both corresponding keys through, e.g. if `w` were up and `s` down, pressing `s` after `w` would not disable the leader function but instead perform the down action.
 - I also fiddled around with the logic in general to adapt it to my use case.